 A true high-quality man will not avoid this conversation.
 He will square up and be honest with you about why he’s pulled away.

 Unfortunately, many of us didn’t grow up with examples of truly loving and healthy relationships.
 We may still have but few examples of this in our life.
 My mission through my coaching and Crazy Wild Love Academy is to change that.

 I want you to be the black sheep of our society.
 Maybe of your family.
 To break the mold!

 So if it was a case that your man got scared, and profusely apologized, then it’s up to you to honor yourself and see if you choose to accept that apology and give him a second chance.

 Everyone, sometimes, deserves a second chance.

 Now, I’d love to hear from you!

 Have you ever been in a situation where a man suddenly pulled away?
-What did you do to deal with it?
+What to do when a man goes quiet suddenly?

 Share as much detail as possible in the comments.
 Hundreds of incredible souls come here each week for insight and inspiration, and your comment could be the spark that sets them free.